Amasya: Demographics

 On the eve of the first World war, Amasya's population was 30,000 people, including 13,788 Armenians.
 There were 4 Armenian churches.
 Armenians were deported during the Armenian genocide.
 After the deportation, the Armenian quarter, the bazaar, the Armenian church and the Greek church were burnt by the Turks.

-In 1922, the Orthodox metropolis of Amaseia counted 40,000 Greek Orthodox Christians, half of them being Greek speakers.
+In 1922, the Orthodox metropolis of Amaseia counted 40,000 Greek Orthodox Christians, half of them being Greek.
 All Greeks were forcibly removed during the 1923 population exchange between Greece and Turkey.

 Geography

-Situated between the Black Sea and inner Anatolia in a region of fertile plains irrigated by the Tersakan, Çekerek and Yeşilırmak rivers, Amasya lies in a beautiful narrow river valley, bounded by almost vertical cliffs and the high peaks of the Canik and Pontus mountains.
+Situated between the Black Sea and inner Anatolia in a region of fertile plains irrigated by the Tersakan, Çekerek and Yeşilırmak rivers, Amasya lies in a narrow river valley, bounded by almost vertical cliffs and the high peaks of the Canik and Pontus mountains.
 Despite the mountainous location, it is not far above sea level.
 This makes its climate more temperate.

 Five bridges cross the river, and most of the town lies on the southern bank, spread along the river.
 The climb up to the higher ground is very steep, making the valley walls virtually uninhabitable.
 The town is shaped like the letter 'v' as it follows a sharp bend in the river.